George's Boots from farmrun on Vimeo.

 Wall Street Journal:

 Today, the welterweight class is the division heaviest in talent.
-Besides Mayweather and Pacquiao, boxing elites Timothy Bradley, Amir Khan, Juan Manuel Marquez, Keith Thurman and Kell Brook, the International Boxing Federation champion, all claim a 147-pound address.
+Besides Mayweather and Pacquiao, boxing elites Timothy Bradley, Amir Khan, Juan Manuel Marquez, Keith Thurman and Kell Brook, the International Boxing Federation champion, all claim a 147-pound address.10.5 stones, of course.
+Oddly enough, I think I fought every fight of my brief and inglorious career at 140 to 147.
+Clearly, then, the weight class is also populated by a number of untalented boxers, too.

 This concentration of fistic perfection is anything but an anomaly.
 Among boxing’s 17 weight divisions, the glamour of the 147-pound welterweight classification is rivaled only by the heavyweight division, which has generated far fewer stars in recent years despite covering a much wider group of weights.
 (Heavyweights are anyone over 200 pounds; welterweights span from 140 to 147.)